 Even though it’s a top-down perspective, you’ll feel the atmosphere heavily in your chest.
 It’s not scary, but the tension is thick.
 Especially when you’re down to your last few bullets and another damn robot pops out at you.

 Signalis isn’t for everyone, especially those adverse to horror games.
-But if you’re after killer pixel visuals and a world that hooks you in, Signalis is one of the best Steam Deck games out there for those looking for something a little different.
+But if you’re after killer pixel visuals and a world that hooks you in.

 Steam Deck Support: Verified | Price: $19.99 | Controller Support: Yes

 The beautiful thing about the Steam Deck is you’re not just limited to current AAA games.
 The Deck is fast becoming the best way to play older games thanks to its unrivaled power.